scalableminds/amd-optimize/README.md

 Type: `Boolean`
 Default: `false`

-If `true` all files that you combine will not be altered from the source, should be used for outputted files to match the original source file, good for debugging and inline sourcemaps.
+If `true` all files that you combine will not be altered from the source, should be used for inline sourcemaps to resemble the original source file, good for debugging.
 A good code minifier or uglify will remove comments and strip new lines anyway.

 #### options.loader